What Is Common Law Marriage in Colorado?

 The Peterson Court, at P.2d 256, answered both questions in the affirmative, stating:

-An often quoted statement from Hynes v.
+An often-quoted statement from Hynes v.
 McDermott, 91 N.Y.
 451, 43 Am.
 S.R.
 67, is persuasive in our determination, particularly since it represents the essence of what this court has said in a number of decisions involving remarriage -- Githens v.
 Githens, 78 Colo.
 102, 239 Pac.
 1023, 43 A.L.R.
 547; Jordan v.
 Jordan, 105 Colo.
 171, 96 P. (2d) 13; Shreyer v.
 Shreyer, 113 Colo.
 219, 155 P. (2d) 990.
-It was there said, "The law presumes morality, and not immorality; marriage, and not concubinage; legitimacy, and not bastardy."
+It was there said, "The law presumes morality and not immorality; marriage, and not concubinage; legitimacy, and not bastardy."

 "Remarriage is sufficiently rare in human affairs to justify regarding it as sui generis."
 In re Wagner's Estate, 398 Pa.
 531, 159 A. (2d) 495 (1960).
-Thus regarded, Justice Bok fittingly distinguished between a common law marriage and a common law remarriage in these words:
+Thus regarded, Justice Bok fittingly distinguished between a common law marriage and a common-law remarriage in these words:

 "These doctrines are familiar enough.
 We are, however, not dealing with a first marriage but with a remarriage following divorce after twenty years of wedlock.
-In such case we think that the law's role of mere toleration of the common law relationship should be reversed and the status of remarriage favored, even if acquired with common law informality.
+In such a case, we think that the law's role of mere toleration of the common-law relationship should be reversed and the status of remarriage favored, even if acquired with common law informality.
 If the law allows a spouse, in the generous amount of nine reasons, to establish by divorce that the marriage was a mistake, it should be at least equally eager to let both spouses discover that their divorce was also a mistake.
 We regard it better to encourage remarriage than to leave such parties under judicial edict that they were living sinfully together for ten years.
 If children had been born of this relationship, the wisdom of regularizing it if possible would be all the more apparent."